portante/arcalot.github.io/docs/arcaflow/creating-plugins/python.md

     10. Copy and customize the [Dockerfile](https://github.com/arcalot/arcaflow-plugin-template-python/blob/main/Dockerfile) from the example repository.

     11. Set up your CI/CD system as you see fit.

-=== "Using pip"

-    1. Create an empty folder.
-    2. Create a `requirements.txt` with the following content:
-           ```
-           arcaflow-plugin-sdk
-           ```
-    3. Figure out the right command to call your Python version:
-           ```
-           python3.10 --version
-           python3.9 --version
-           python3 --version
-           python --version
-           ```
-       Make sure you have at least Python 3.9.
-    4. Create a [virtualenv](https://virtualenv.pypa.io/en/latest/) in your project directory using the following command, replacing your Python call:
-           ```
-           python -m venv venv
-           ```
-    5. Activate the venv:
-           ```
-           source venv/bin/activate
-           ```
-    6. Install the dependencies:
-           ```
-           pip install -r requirements.txt
-           ```
-    7. Copy the [example plugin](https://github.com/arcalot/arcaflow-plugin-template-python/blob/main/example_plugin.py), [example config](https://github.com/arcalot/arcaflow-plugin-template-python/blob/main/example.yaml) and the [tests](https://github.com/arcalot/arcaflow-plugin-template-python/blob/main/test_example_plugin.py) to your directory.
-    8. Run the test plugin:
-           ```
-           ./example_plugin.py -f example.yaml
-           ```
-    9. Run the unit tests:
-           ```
-           ./test_example_plugin.py
-           ```
-    10. Generate a JSON schema:
-           ```
-           ./example_plugin.py --json-schema input >example.schema.json
-           ```
-      If you are using the [YAML plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), add the following line to the top of your config file for code completion:
-           ```
-           # yaml-language-server: $schema=example.schema.json
-           ```
-    11. Copy and customize the [Dockerfile](https://github.com/arcalot/arcaflow-plugin-template-python/blob/main/Dockerfile) from the example repository.
-    12. Set up your CI/CD system as you see fit.